zwimpee/zwimpee.github.io/_posts/2023-06-15-lie-groups-manifolds.md

 ### Manifolds and the Circle $S^{1}$
 In a quest to understand Lie Groups - a powerful mathematical concept that combines the properties of groups and manifolds - we begin by exploring the fundamental building block: the manifold.

 We learned in the previous section that an $m$-dimensional manifold is a set $M$, with certain properties that allows it to behave locally like a Euclidean space of dimension $m$.
-While this definition may seem abstract, let's demystify it by diving into a concrete example: the circle $S^{1}$.
+While this definition may seem abstract, let's demystify it by diving into a concrete example: the circle $ S^{1}$.

 The Circle as a Manifold
-An easy example to start with is the circle $S^{1}$.
-We can think of a circle as a 1-dimensional manifold because we can parameterize it using a single parameter, say $\theta$, as follows: $x = \cos(\theta)$, $y = \sin(\theta)$.
+An easy example to start with is the circle $ S^{1} $.
+We can think of a circle as a 1-dimensional manifold because we can parameterize it using a single parameter, say $ \theta $, as follows: $ x = \cos(\theta) $, $ y = \sin(\theta) $.

-In Python, we can create a representation of this circle using a 1-dimensional tensor for $\theta$ with 1000 points between 0 and $2\pi$, and then compute the corresponding $x$ and $y$ values to represent points on the circle:
+In Python, we can create a representation of this circle using a 1-dimensional tensor for $ \theta $ with 1000 points between 0 and $ 2\pi $, and then compute the corresponding $ x $ and $ y $ values to represent points on the circle:

 ```python
 import torch